A Semi-supervised CART Model for Covariate Shift: Classification and regression trees

 where $\bar{Y}_{C_{l}} = \sum_{i \in C_l}Y_i/n_{{C_{l}}}$ and $\bar{Y}_{C_{r}} = \sum_{i \in C_r}Y_i/n_{{C_{r}}}$ are the average of $Y_i$'s in left and right descendant cells of $C$: $C_l = \{X_i \in C | X_i^{(j)} \le s\}$ and $C_r = \{X_i \in C | X_i^{(j)} > s\}$ respectively.
 The pair $(\hat{j}, \hat{s})$ is selected by maximizing $L_n(j, s)$ over all possible pairs $(j, s)$ in $\mathcal{D}_s$.
 To avoid ties in the optimization procedure, $s$ in the pair $(j, s)$ is selected in the middle of the consecutive sampling values of $X^{(j)}$.

 In practice, the CART-split criterion is implemented based on the concept of squared prediction error for regression and Gini impurity for classification \citep{hastie2009elements, therneau2023introduction}.
-Entropy can serve as an alternative to classification trees \citep{hastie2009elements}.
-However, this criterion cannot be summarized by Eq. \ref{eq:5}.
+Entropy can serve as an alternative in case of classification trees \citep{hastie2009elements}.

 It is a common assumption that the training and test data used in tree-based learning algorithms like CART are drawn independently and identically (i.i.d) from the same distribution.
 However, if this assumption is violated, sample selection bias can occur in real-world scenarios.
 In such scenarios, we refer to the training and test sets as source and target sets.
 First, we explain why the CART model is sensitive to sample selection bias.